People create relationships from the inside out. When we want to change our relationships, it’s an inside job.

 What is Emotionally Focused Therapy (EFT)?

-1. de-escalating your disconnection/ distancing cycle;
+1. De-escalating your friction disconnection/ distancing cycle;

-2. restructuring your bond;
+2. Restructuring your bond;

-3. integrating your new positive cycle
+3. Integrating your new flow/ positive cycle

 Years after completing this process couples report their relationship is increasingly loving and resilient.
 EFT is relevant for all relationships.